SAPhow/SAP.how/articles/gui/support/rfc-monitoring.md

 Select desired destination.
 Press *Deregistration* and confirm.
-Type for your destination will be changed from "R" to "U".
+Type for your destination will be changed from `R` to `U`.
 Recorded (stopped) messages can be executed manually via transactions SMQ1 and SMQ2.

 Stopped destination can be started again by performing *Registration*.